 Traditional French ice cream has a rich, thick custard base (creme Anglaise) made using egg yolks, whole milk and/or dairy whipping cream.

-Similar to my vegan banoffee ice cream, this recipe uses a dairy-free crème Anglaise base along with vegan condensed milk to create the best texture possible.
+Like my vegan banoffee ice cream, this recipe uses a dairy-free crème Anglaise base and vegan condensed milk to create the best texture possible.

-Because of the thick and creamy base, this dairy-free ice cream is also less likely to go icy in the freezer, unlike other recipes that use just milk or cream.
+Because of the thick and creamy base, this homemade ice cream won't go icy in the freezer, unlike other recipes that use just milk or cream.

 🧾 Ingredients Needed

-As promised, this homemade vegan ice cream comes together with just 8 ingredients.
-Here’s everything you’ll need:
+As promised, this homemade vegan ice cream recipe is made using just 8 ingredients.
+Here’s what you need:

 Ingredient Notes